 An Arizona fingerprint clearance card applicant with the Arizona Department of Public Safety (DPS) will assess the state and federal criminal history record and contrast it with the list of precluded offenses.
 If the offense is on the list, DPS automatically denies such an application.

 Automatic Denial of Arizona Fingerprint Clearance Card

-DENIAL: Individuals submit an application to the Department of Public Safety (DPS) with the fingerprint imprint.
-This happens regardless of if it’s a Level I fingerprint clearance card or a standard fingerprint clearance.
+DENIAL: Individuals submit their applications to the Department of Public Safety (DPS) with the fingerprint imprint.
+It happens regardless of if it’s a Level I fingerprint clearance card or a standard fingerprint clearance.
 DPS then conducts a background investigation on your criminal history statewide and nationwide.
-In the event there are arrests on your record, DPS counter-checks your criminal convictions with the list that can cause possible denial of your clearance card.
-Some of these include theft, drug offenses, homicide, assault, and more.
-These are “precluded offenses.”
-In the event a person’s criminal record has precluded offenses, DPS works to find out if the disposition is dismissal, conviction or default.
+If there are arrests on your record, DPS counter-checks your criminal convictions with the list that can cause a possible denial of your clearance card.

 Good Cause Exception Fingerprint Card AZ

 Suppose you’ve been convicted of a crime not listed above (depending on the offense or offenses) for which you were denied.
 In that case, you MAY be eligible to pursue a good cause exception through the Arizona Board of Fingerprinting.

 The Arizona Board of Fingerprinting is a separate and distinct entity from DPS.
 DPS will not respond to any queries you may have regarding the good cause exception process.
 When you receive the denial notice from DPS, the Board of Fingerprinting’s contact information will appear therein.
 If you are still denied a clearance card after an expedited review, the next step would be to request a hearing (similar to the process if your fingerprint clearance card is suspended).

 Fingerprint Card Criminal History